iletai/DeeplinkUnityAndroid/README.md

 </html>
 ```

 Result success when you click tag a in html file.
 File will open your app unity was build in device.
-And show link by storage if that trigger from deeplink
+And show link by storage if that trigger from deeplink.
+And package of this sample here: [Release](https://github.com/iletai/DeeplinkUnityAndroid/releases/tag/0.0.1)